Chrislee187/CaveGenerator/readme.md

 Please note that this images have been generated as I go along and therefore have ended up using different seeds and settings in each example image.

 # Basic floorplan generation
 Basic floor plan generation from random number samples and some simple smoothing.
-Drawn using gizmos for testing rather than a Mesh or Gameobjects (mesh coming next).
+Drawn using gizmos.

 ![alt text][samplev1]